I want to submit a project but it’s unclear what I need to fill out in the form

 You can ship your samples to our office or deliver them personally.
 You can find us on UZ Leuven campus Gasthuisberg (follow the bordeaux arrows to the 6th floor and ask for the Genomics Core at the CME reception – see more on how to reach us.
 We can receive your samples on office hours from 9 am to 5 pm, Monday to Friday (except holidays).

 We have an average turnaround time of 8 weeks to prep and sequence samples, counting from the reception of the samples at the Genomics Core.
 If your project requires additional specific data analysis, an additional of 2 to 4 weeks are added (average), unless specified otherwise by the project responsible depending on the specific use case.
 Ready-made libraries that only require sequencing are processed within 4 weeks of reception at the Genomics Core.

 I want my data to get fast priority.
 Is this possible?

 Yes.
 Fast priority have an extra cost.
 If you need our fast priority service, we assign a dedicated person to your project and sequence the samples by themselves on a priority run.
 We will be upfront about the extra costs this incurs.

 How do you transfer my data?

-Once your data is ready, we send you a download link containing your data.
+We send you a download link containing your data.
 Please download your data as the link is only valid for 72 hours.
 After 3 months we remove your data from our servers, so please ensure that you store your data and a backup somewhere safe.
-For large data projects, we may set up a Google Cloud bucket that you may transfer to your account for continued storage.

 Any original material that is left and any libraries that have been generated thereof can be picked up from the Genomics Core.
 Samples will be removed after 3 months of data delivery, unless requested otherwise.